Mauro Porcini

 Bio

-In the fall of 2022, Mauro published his first book in English, The Human Side of Innovation.
+In the fall of 2022, Mauro published the book The Human Side of Innovation.
 The Power of People in Love with People (Berrett-Koehler), which focuses on innovation, design and leadership.
-The book was named a Gold Winner of the Better Future – New York Design Award the month of its publication.
-In the spring of 2021, he published his first book in Italian “L’età dell’eccellenza – Come innovazione e creatività possono costruire un mondo migliore” (Il Saggiatore).
+The book was named a Gold Winner of the Better Future – New York Design Award the month of its publication and it’s now translated in Chinese and Arabic.
+In the spring of 2021, he published the book L’Età dell’Eccellenza – Come Innovazione e Creatività Possono Costruire un Mondo Migliore (Il Saggiatore).
 It is now in its fifth reprint.

-Prior to joining PepsiCo, Mauro served as the first ever Chief Design Officer at 3M, where his mission was to build and nurture a design sensitive culture in a technology driven global corporation.
+Prior to joining PepsiCo, Mauro served as the first ever Chief Design Officer at 3M, where his mission was to design and develop innovative products and experiences while building and nurturing a design driven culture in the tech global corporation.
 His teams, based in the U.S., Italy, China and Japan, won many of the world’s most prestigious design and innovation awards.

 Over the years he has been on the board of directors for several organizations.
-Currently, he is the President of the Politecnico of Milan Foundation in the United States (Fellows of Politecnico), sits on the board of directors of the Design Management Institute, and on the advisory council of other design, art, innovation and business institutions.
+Currently, he is the President of the board of the Politecnico of Milan Foundation in the United States (Fellows of Politecnico).

-Mauro is a fashion lover, but not a fashion addict – regardless of his collection of more than 300 pairs of shoes.
-He lives between New York City and the Hamptons with his wife Carlotta, with their daughter Beatrice, and with their two Pomeranians, Leone and Bella.
+Mauro is a fashion lover, but not a fashion addict – regardless of his collection of more than 350 pairs of shoes.
+He lives between New York City and the Hamptons with his wife Carlotta, with their children Beatrice and Leonardo, and with their three Pomeranians, Leone, Bella and Lupo.

 Awards and Recognitions